 Exploring Tooth Extraction and Alternatives

-- Swelling in the gum area around one or multiple teeth.
+- Swollen gums around one or more teeth.

-- Signs of gum disease, including discolouration, bleeding, or persistent bad breath.
+- Indicators of gum disease, such as bleeding, discolouration, or persistent bad breath.

 Customised Treatment